netmash/avadio/README.md

 ## Avadio music

-To start the project clone this repository.
+To start the project, clone this repository.

 ## Back-end setup